 Some of our laboratory test business is subject to the Medicare Physician Fee Schedule and, under the current statutory formula, the rates for these services are updated annually.
 For the past several years, the application of the statutory formula would have resulted in substantial payment reductions if Congress failed to intervene.
 In the past, Congress passed interim legislation to prevent the decreases.
-On November 1, 2013, CMS issued its 2014 Physician Fee Schedule Final Rule, or the 2014 Final Rule.
-In the 2014 Final Rule, CMS called for a reduction of approximately 23.7% in the 2014 conversion factor that is used to calculate physician reimbursement.
-If in future years Congress does not adopt interim legislation to block or offset, and/or CMS does not moderate, any substantial CMS-proposed reimbursement reductions, the resulting decrease in payments from Medicare could adversely impact our revenues and results of operations.
+On November 1, 2012, CMS issued its 2013 Physician Fee Schedule Final Rule, or the 2013 Final Rule.
+In the 2013 Final Rule, CMS called for a reduction of approximately 26.5% in the 2013 conversion factor that is used to calculate physician reimbursement.
+However, the American Taxpayer Relief Act of 2012 prevented this proposed cut and keeps the current reimbursement rate in effect until December 31, 2013.
+If Congress fails to act in future years to offset similar proposed reductions, the resulting decrease in payment could adversely impact our revenues and results of operations.

 In addition, many of the Current Procedure Terminology, or CPT, codes that we use to bill for cancer diagnostic tests were revised by the American Medical Association, effective January 1, 2013.
 In the 2013 Final Rule, CMS announced that it has decided to keep the new molecular codes on the Clinical Laboratory Fee Schedule rather than move them to the Physician Fee Schedule as some stakeholders had urged.
+CMS has also announced that for 2013 it will price the new codes using a "gapfilling" process by which it will refer the codes to the Medicare Administrative Contractors to allow them to determine an appropriate price.
 Our reimbursement could be adversely affected by CMS' actions.
 If it reduces reimbursement for the new test codes or does not pay for our codes, then our revenues would be adversely affected.
 There can be no guarantees that Medicare and other payors will establish positive or adequate coverage policies or reimbursement rates.

 On July 9, 2013, CMS issued a proposed Physician Fee Schedule revision that would, in the aggregate, impose a 25% reduction for payments for pathology codes when services are provided by independent laboratories, to take effect beginning with calendar year 2014.
-The proposed cuts for certain services were drastic.
-For example, reimbursement for the technical component of FISH analysis would have been cut by 68%.
+The proposed cuts for certain services are drastic.
+For example, reimbursement for the technical component of FISH analysis would be cut by 68%.
 We cannot predict the outcome of this initiative.
-However, the 2014 Physician Fee Schedule Final Rule issued by CMS in November 2013 left FISH reimbursement rates for independent laboratories and physicians essentially unchanged from 2013 reimbursement levels.